 - because of the age of the information;

-- because the information is being, or has been, dealt with adequately in another manner.
-There is a table at regulation 176G detailing when the information is dealt with adequately in another manner.
+- because the information is being, or has been, dealt with adequately in another manner (refer to regulation 176G)

 The investigation – the 90 day time limit and extensions